leotam/leotam.github.io/_posts/2016-03-13-DistributedTF.markdown

 categories: general
 ---

 One of the most exciting recent developments is the broad availability of distributed deep learning packages.
-As Google DeepMind co-founder Demis Hassabis noted, the distributed version of [AlphaGo][deepmindAG] wins about 80% as compared to the single node version.
+As Google DeepMind co-founder Demis Hassabis noted, the distributed version of [AlphaGo][deepmindAG] wins about 80% over the single node version.
 First, let's survey what distributed training means and how it differs from non-distributed or single node training before we delve into the nuts and bolts of distributed TensorFlow.

 ![demisAlphaGo]({{ site.url }}/assets/demisAlphaGo.JPG)